Theoretical Design of Effective Multilayer Optical Coatings Using Oxyhydride Thin Films: Simulation details, methods and modeling

+Comparison of the experimental studies~\cite{Montero2017,Baba2020,yho62} with the corresponding theoretical results~\cite{Pishtshev2014,Pishtshev2019} showed that the crystal architecture of the synthesized yttrium oxyhydrides can be modeled as follows: (i) a low-oxidized \ce{Y4H10O} composition with a cubic phase in the $P{\overline{4}}3m$ space group, and (ii) a high-oxidized \ce{YHO} composition with two structures, a cubic phase in the $F{\overline{4}}3m$ space group and an orthorhombic phase in the $Pnma$ space group.
+All these compositions are covered by the stability region of the phase diagram ~\cite{Pishtshev2019}.
+Table~\ref{tab:crystal} lists the crystallographic data of these models.
+These data were used to simulate the electronic structure and optical properties of \ce{Y4H10O} and \ce{YHO}.

-Table~\ref{tab:eps} adds new information to the data of Table~\ref{tab:crystal}.
-For the given models of yttrium oxyhydrides it specifies the electronic dielectric constants $\epsilon_{\infty}$ (together with the estimate of the refractive index) as well as describes two key parameters of light absorption in the optical spectral range: absorption edge (optical band gap $E_g$) and character of the gap.
+For the given models of yttrium oxyhydrides Table~\ref{tab:eps} specifies the electronic dielectric constants $\epsilon_{\infty}$ (together with the estimate of the refractive index) as well as describes two key parameters of light absorption in the optical spectral range: absorption edge (optical band gap $E_g^{opt}$) and character of the gap (associated with the relevant point in BZ).